modular-component/website/docs/reference.md

 If the field was not specified in the `constraints`, then we apply the `Default` value as constraint.

+#### When to use it

+Use that type when you're building a stage function, in order to correctly infer the return type of the `provide` call for the field, while respecting any constraint set for that field in an earlier stage call.

+#### Parameters

+- `Context`: [`ModularContext`](#type-modularcontext) - current context to read from
+- `Field: string`: string constant type setting the field for which we want to retrieve the constraint

 <details>
 <summary>Reveal type</summary>